INFO490/assignments/hw6/hw6.markdown

 - insert_person()
 - print_head()

-These functions are divided up so that each function can be written in one or two lines at most (except the *print_head()* function which can be written in 3 or 4 lines).
+These functions are divided up so that each function can be written in one or two lines at most (except maybe the *print_head()* function which can be written in 3 or 4 lines).

 Recall that in week 3 assignment you wrote a class named _OnePerson_ that represents a row in the Illinois census file.
 All you have to do in this problem is modify the sample code (which uses *Point* object) in the above link to use our _OnePerson_ object.
 Thus, you will need to import _person.py_ module you wrote.
 If you want to use your own code, you will have to make sure that it is possible to construct the class by passing a list, e.g.